cibolabs/api-docs/pasturekey.md

 ### /snapshot

-> ⚠️ Important: Not implemented yet.
-Earmarked to replace /geojson

 Get a snapshot of the farm’s paddocks as a geojson file, attributed with key statistics for the requested date.
 Returns data for the date closest to the requested date for which